moby/moby/man/docker-run.1.md

    Read in a line delimited file of environment variables

 **--expose**=[]
-   Expose a port, or a range of ports (e.g. --expose=3300-3310), from the container without publishing it to your host
+   Expose a port, or a range of ports (e.g. --expose=3300-3310) informs Docker that the container listens on the specified network ports at runtime.
+Docker uses this information to interconnect containers using links and to set up port redirection on the host system.

 **--group-add**=[]
    Add additional groups to run as